rawidaniel/speaker-portal-backend/README.md

 - Each file and function includes comments explaining its purpose and logic.
 - Key points:
   - **Controllers**: Handle HTTP requests, validation, and job management.
-  - **Service**: Contains the streaming CSV aggregation logic, with comments on memory efficiency.
-  - **Worker**: Listens for jobs and processes them in the background.
-  - **Queue**: Sets up BullMQ for job management.
+  - **Routes**: Contains all the API route definitions, mapping HTTP endpoints to their corresponding controller functions for authentication, event management, and user operations.
   - **Utils**: Error handling and async wrappers for clean code.